Diagnostic and Statistical Manual of Mental Disorders: DSM-III-R (1987)

 In 1987, DSM-III-R was published as a revision of the DSM-III, under the direction of Spitzer.
 Categories were renamed and reorganized, with significant changes in criteria.
 Six categories were deleted while others were added.
 Controversial diagnoses, such as Premenstrual Dysphoric Disorder and Masochistic Personality Disorder, were considered and discarded.
-(Premenstrual Dysphoric Disorder was later be reincorporated in the DSM-5, published in 2013).
+(Premenstrual Dysphoric Disorder was later reincorporated in the DSM-5, published in 2013).
 "Ego-dystonic homosexuality" was also removed and was largely subsumed under "sexual disorder not otherwise specified", which could include "persistent and marked distress about one's sexual orientation."
 Altogether, the DSM-III-R contained 292 diagnoses and was 567 pages long.
-Further efforts were made for the diagnoses to be purely descriptive, although the introductory text stated for at least some disorders, "particularly the Personality Disorders, the criteria require much more inference on the part of the observer" [p. xxiii].
+Further efforts were made for the diagnoses to be purely descriptive, although the introductory text stated for at least some disorders, "particularly the Personality Disorders, the criteria require much more inference on the part of the observer" [page xxiii].

 DSM-IV (1994)

 In 1994, DSM-IV was published, listing 410 disorders in 886 pages.
 The task force was chaired by Allen Frances and was overseen by a steering committee of twenty-seven people, including four psychologists.
 The steering committee created thirteen work groups of five to sixteen members, each work group having about twenty advisers in addition.
 The work groups conducted a three-step process: first, each group conducted an extensive literature review of their diagnoses; then, they requested data from researchers, conducting analyses to determine which criteria required change, with instructions to be conservative; finally, they conducted multi-center field trials relating diagnoses to clinical practice.
 A major change from previous versions was the inclusion of a clinical-significance criterion to almost half of all the categories, which required symptoms causing "clinically significant distress or impairment in social, occupational, or other important areas of functioning".
 Some personality-disorder diagnoses were deleted or moved to the appendix.
-Further information can be found in the journal of Personality and Mental Health.

-DSM-IV Definitions
+DSM-IV definitions

 The DSM-IV characterizes a mental disorder as "a clinically significant behavioral or psychological syndrome or pattern that occurs in an individual and that is associated with present distress or disability or with a significant increased risk of suffering death, pain, disability, or an important loss of freedom".
 It also notes that "although this manual provides a classification of mental disorders it must be admitted that no definition adequately specifies precise boundaries for the concept of 'mental disorder."